 - 1. Start the Siemens TIA Portal. - 2.
 Switch to the 'Project view'. - 3.
 Click in the 'Project tree' at 'Online access' and choose here by a double-click your network card, which is connected to one of the the PROFINET interfaces (X4/X6). - To get the stations and their MAC address, use the 'Accessible device'.
 This can be found at the front of the CPU labelled as "MAC ETH: ...". - Choose from the list the module with the known MAC address (PROFINET CP [MAC address]) and open with "Online & Diagnostics" the diagnostics dialog in the Project area. - 6.
 Navigate to Functions > Assign IP address.
-Type in the IP configuration like IP address, subnet mask and gateway.
+Type in the IP configuration like IP address, subnet mask and gateway. - 7.
+Confirm with [Assign IP configuration]. - Directly after the assignment the PROFINET interface is online reachable using the set IP address data.
+The value remains as long as it is reassigned, it is overwritten by a hardware configuration or a factory reset is executed.

-TIA Portal - Hardware configuration - PG/OP via PROFINET
+TIA Portal - Hardware configuration - I/O modules